 7. Lilly Mittenthal

-Lilly Mittenthal describes herself as a user-centered designer who strives to innovate for the greater good—and that’s exactly what she’s doing with maro, one of the most exciting apps we’ve come across in a long time.
+Lilly Mittenthal describes herself as a user-centered designer who strives to innovate for the greater good—and that’s exactly what she was doing with maro, one of the most exciting apps we’ve come across in a long time.

 Officially launched at the end of 2020, maro seeks to help parents navigate “tough growing-up conversations” with their children.
 With a heavy focus on mental health, the app provides access to a library of expert-vetted content, as well as a journaling feature for parents to log key information about their kids’ mental health, which they can export to a clinician if necessary.
 For example, parents can use the app to learn about the science behind anxiety, how to explain anxiety to kids, and how to incorporate anxiety relief into family life.